Today we’re talking about the big bad word: TAXES.

-One of the reasons my clients come to me is because they get to April and have a surprise tax bill It happens (usually in the third year of a successful start-up) when they become profitable for the first time.
+One of the reasons my clients come to me is April comes around and they have a surprise tax bill.
+It happens when they become profitable for the first time, usually in the third year of a successful start-up.
 And this is incredibly awkward because they are in the middle of celebrating a fantastic year, yet find out that they don’t have enough cash to pay their tax bill.

 Once a business is profitable, don’t miss this: Taxes are one of the biggest expenses in your business.